 Finding a fitness program that resonates and to stick to is almost akin to finding a life partner.
 Some people come across theirs early on, some live and die without one, and others endure a fruitless or successful search.
 I am fortunate to have discovered mine after a health crisis.

 I had been fit and active my whole life, hiking around the world, skiing, playing tennis and squash, practicing yoga, Pilates and tai chi.
-When chronic stress prompted my body to rebel in protest, I took a sabbatical away from beloved New York to stay in beautiful La Jolla/ San Diego.
+When stress prompted my body to rebel in protest with autoimmune issues, I took a sabbatical away from beloved New York to stay in beautiful La Jolla/ San Diego.
 It was there that I stumbled upon Essentrics, better known as Classical Stretch on PBS since 1999, the #1 fitness show on the channel.
 The first time I did Essentrics I felt great immediately - looser, stronger, calmer yet energized, and an inch taller.
 I was instantly hooked.